Why Greece is the most wanted destination for catamaran rentals worldwide?

 ".
 Such a co-skipper has to confirm that he is able to steer the boat in case the skipper is not able to do his job.
 Usually there are no papers requested from the Co-Skipper.

-In case you are a licensed skipper but you are new into catamaran sailing: We recommed to hire a professional skipper for the first one or two days.
-During this time, the pro-skipper can instruct you about maneuvring a cat.
+In case, you are a licensed skipper but you are new into catamaran sailing: We recommend to hire a professional skipper for the first one or two days.
+During this time, the pro-skipper can instruct you about manoeuvring a cat.
 You will feel safer and you get faster into catamaran sailing, avoiding mistakes.

 Relaxing on the net of a catamaran while hopping the Greek Cyclades

-Which is the best period for a catamaran charter in Greece?
+Which is the best period for a catamaran rental in Greece?

-The best months for catamaran charters in Greece are April to October
+The best months for catamaran hire Greece are April to October

 .
-If you require warm water you better not start before June.
-The best cost/experience relation for a cat rental on the Greek Islands are June to Mid July and September to Mid October.
+If you require warm water, you better not start before June.
+The best cost/experience relation for a cat rental on the Greek Islands are June to Mid-July and September to Mid-October.
 Why not August?
 The August weeks are very hot.
-The moorings in the little habours are fully occupied.
+The moorings in the little harbours are crowded.
 The rental prices are the highest.
-This is why we recommend to avoid the highest season weeks.
+This is why we recommend avoiding the highest season weeks.

 Moored catamaran sailboats at the south coast of Milos

 How can I find the Best Deals for renting a catamaran in the Ionian or Aegean Sea?

 you will get when booking at least 6 months in advance.
 You will still find the favourite cat models in booking engines like our YachtFinder